devvoh/sso-php/README.md

 `$response = $client->login($username, $password);`

-If the login attempt is successful, a token is returned in `$response["data"]["token"]`.
-If you want to validate the token from time to time, make sure to store the username and token somewhere client-side so you can make subsequent calls.
+If the login attempt is successful, the return value of `$client->generateToken($username)` is returned in `$response["data"]["token"]`.
+A representation of the user (as defined by the provider's `getUserFromUsername($username)`) is returned in `$response["data"]["user"]`.
+What's in there is up to the implementation.
+If you want to validate the token from time to time, make sure to store the user and token data somewhere client-side so you can make subsequent calls.
 If you plan to handle the login logic on the client side, then this is all you need.

 To validate an existing token:

 `$response = $client->validateToken($username, $token);`

+This will return the user representation in `$response["data"]["user"]` like `login(...)` does.

 And to log a user out: